openoms/bitcoin-tutorials/satochip/README.md

 What you need to access the wallet stored on the card:
 * the smartcard loaded with the Satochip java applet and initialized (this was likely done by the one handing the card to you)
-+ a smartcard reader (here a ACS ACR39U-N1 PocketMate II USB)
++ a smartcard reader (here an ACS ACR39U-N1 PocketMate II USB)
 * a computer with a USB port capable to run:
-  - [TailsOS](https://tails.net/) (can remain offline, but to see new transactions and balances needs an internet connection.)
+  - [TailsOS](https://tails.net/) (can be used offline, but to see new transactions and the balance needs an internet connection)
   - Debian 12
   - Windows 10
   - other operating systems will likely work, just not tested